Walkthroughs / Thrifty Business / Achievement Cleanup Guide

 Customer Request Cleanup

 A customer request is a visitor's asked-for item or item type.
-For cleanup, do not wait for the perfect object while your whole shop is full of maybes.
+For cleanup, do not wait for the perfect object while the whole shop fills with maybes.
 Make a front request zone so likely answers are easy to see, then restock it after each day.

 • Keep clothes on racks, not mixed into general decor shelves.